john0isaac/git-workshop-pr/README.md

 # Instructions

-- Add your name here using a pull request.
+- Add your name to the contribution list using a pull request.

+## Contribution List
+- John Aziz
 -